Byzantine Empire under the Palaiologos dynasty: John VIII takes over

 Medal of the Emperor John VIII Palaiologos during his visit to Florence, by Pisanello (1438).
 The legend reads, in Greek: "John the Palaiologos, basileus and autokrator of the Romans".

 Manuel II's final years saw his gains wasted and the Empire status quo ante 1391.
 John VIII was still hopeful that he could emulate his Father's success and more.
 Like his predecessors, his attempts were in vain.
 And just like his predecessors, he relied too heavily on a Pope not willing to give, but only take; take that is, the Church of a wretched state surrounded by the Ottomans, soon-to-be Christendom's direst foe.

 Union with Rome

-Uniting the Church of Byzantium with that of Rome was a simple matter, since all the bargaining chips were in the hands of the Roman Catholic West.
+Uniting the Greek church with that of Rome was a simple matter, since all the bargaining chips were in the hands of the Roman Catholic West.
 John VIII, as the de facto head of the Byzantine Church ordered the Byzantine Church to accept Papal primacy and declared that the Filioque dispute arose from semantic confusion.
 Few on Byzantium's side were impressed with the Union between 1438 and 1439 held in Ferrara and Florence, not only at the terms at which the Byzantine Church had to stoop to, but also at the non-existent aid to Byzantium.
 One can safely say that the most notable effect of the Union was the increased resentment between Byzantium's populace and the Imperial government.